idesign0/Modern-Robotics/README.md

  ├── Course6_Capstone_KUKA_YouBot/
  ├── README.md
 ```

-## **Usage & Contributions**
+# Usage & Contributions

-- Feel free to explore the projects and use the code for reference.
+Feel free to explore the projects and use the code for reference.
-- Contributions, discussions, and improvements are always welcome!
+Contributions, discussions, and improvements are always welcome!

+## Note

+This specialization also facilitates programming with Python using the **Modern Robotics Library** linked above.
+I chose to implement my projects in **MATLAB** due to university licensing availability, but all tasks can also be completed in **Python**.